The Power of Dream Incubation

 That night, I dreamed of standing on a hillside.

 Before me stretched a meadow, sloping downward, crossed by stone walls.
 Behind me was a forest.
 Nearby stood an old oak tree.
 The land rolled in gentle, uneven hillocks toward open fields below, with mountains rising in the distance and a bright eastern horizon beyond them.
-The whole place radiated a feeling of home, a sense of family nearby, of belonging, of tending land and growing food, of building a life in a familiar and loving relationship with place.
+The whole place radiated a feeling of home, a sense of family nearby, of belonging, of tending land and growing food and building a life in familiar and loving relationship with place.

 When I woke, I was a little baffled.